William Andrew Moffett: Huntington Library and the Dead Sea Scrolls

 After working for over a decade at Oberlin College, Moffett moved on to become the Director of the Huntington Library in San Marino, California, in 1990.
 On September 22, 1991, Moffett's name was splashed across newspaper headlines yet again when he announced the Huntington Library's decision to open access to over 3000 photographic negatives of the Dead Sea Scrolls for scholarly use.
 Israel Antiquities Authority had reserved tight control over who was allowed access to the Scrolls since the discovery of the historic artifacts.
 Moffett believed that allowing access to the study of such a historic importance was vital and what libraries were all about.
 Moffett's modest response to being at the head of such a controversial decision was: “I maintain that what we’re doing is no more than other librarians are doing ? [sic] day – collecting, preserving, and providing access”.

 Death and legacy

 Moffett died on February 20, 1995, from cancer of the bladder.
 His legacy was not just limited to sensational stories found in headlines.
 His intelligence and charm created a lasting impact on his peers and colleagues.
 The Association of College and Research Libraries passed a memorial resolution honoring William Moffett upon his death and the auditorium at the Oberlin College Library was named in his honor.
-Many book funds have been established in his name, including Davidson College Davidson College, Duke University and the Huntington Library, continuing to honor his legacy and promote Moffett's lifelong passion of education and librarianship.
+Many book funds have been established in his name, including Davidson College, Duke University and the Huntington Library, continuing to honor his legacy and promote Moffett's lifelong passion of education and librarianship.